CsillaFarkas/ParetoPick-R/README.md

 * General to do and open questions
   * do the current default settings produce reasonable cluster outputs across all catchments? the default might need outlier testing
-  * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app will not include a check/balancing function for this
+  * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app currently runs a rescale to roughly balance the values between 1 and 100 but this is not a nice solution
   * removing minus signs everywhere possible?
+  * cannot take percentage of 0 so those changes are not visible in Visualisation tab
   * new nswrm_priorities() function might require more measures, depending on what was used.
 It currently considers: pond, constr_wetland, wetland, hedge, buffer, grassslope, lowtillcc, lowtill, droughtplt
   * share to GitLab